Fitness Volt

 12. Cable Squat Walkouts

 This exercise is a variation of the wall sit.
-The only difference is that you’ll be moving forward and backward in a static squat position instead of leaning against a wall.
-This exercise should leave your legs burning and begging for mercy!
+The only difference is that you’ll be moving forward and backward in the squat position instead of leaning against a wall.
+This exercise will leave your legs burning and begging for mercy!

 How to do it: